BabaYagaMusic.com » Encyclopedic Dictionary » Music Index »

 RollsRemember: Irish ornaments are interruptions, not music.
 Kevin Burke says to make rolls RATTLE.
 Do not divide the beats evenly; the roll is a series of interruptions to one note (neutral).
 Neutral; Up, back to neutral, down, back to neutral, with the grace notes above and below crowded towards the center of the roll.
 Keep your fingers light, and exert no more pressure than necessary to stop the vibration.
 A touch, not a touch-down.

 SlidesStart slides a half tone lower than the destination note and slide up.
 This ornament is very emphatic: Keep bow soft at start of slide and do not over-use

 Double StopsIrish music is not bluegrass.
 Use double stops with discretion.
 Try them on the even beats instead of the odd.
 Keep them light by glancing towards the secondary string.

-IRISH RHYTHMIC MODES for the Irish FiddlerSince most of instrumental Irish music is dance music, understanding the dance rhythms is key.
-(The airs, adaptations of the vocal music termed sean nůs, are not dance music and have no distinct rhythm; all the components of the song are adapted to serve the feeling behind the music.)
+Rhythmic Modes for the Irish FiddlerSince most of instrumental Irish music is dance music, understanding the dance rhythms is key.
+(The airs are a notable exception: they are not dance music and have no distinct rhythm; all the components of the song are adapted to serve the feeling behind the music.)

 Improvisation can be both melodic and rhythmic, and kinetic bowing is an important part of improvisation.
 It can be as simple as starting one phrase down bow and the next up bow.
 Accenting into the end of a bow stroke will give an off-beat, driving pulse.
 This accent pattern can also be used for slurs connecting two notes, especially when the second note is on the first beat of a measure.